Ayushman-Pyne/Obsidian-Brain/04 - Permanent/Proj 1/Business Studies.md

 - **Background:** Established in 2007 by Sachin Bansal and Binny Bansal, Flipkart initially operated as an internet-based bookstore before swiftly evolving into India's foremost e-commerce hub, profoundly impacting the nation's online retail sphere.

-- **Product Range:** Flipkart showcases a diverse array of products spanning electronics, fashion, home essentials, books, beauty items, and more.
-The platform features exclusive product launches, special deals, and discounts on popular brands.

 - **Scale of Operations:** As one of India's primary e-commerce platforms, Flipkart sustains a substantial workforce engaged across various domains such as technology, logistics, customer service, and marketing.
 The company operates on a national scale, boasting a robust customer base.

 - **Offered Services:** Flipkart furnishes a seamless online shopping experience, incorporating user-friendly navigation, secure payment gateways, order tracking tools, and efficient delivery services.
 Additionally, the platform extends support to sellers through services like warehousing, logistics assistance, and marketing aid.